 Learn more: Progressive Insurance review

-American Family is known for its customer service, earning the highest overall customer satisfaction rating in the 2021 J.D.
+American Family is known for its high-quality customer service, earning the highest overall customer satisfaction rating in the 2021 J.D.
 Power Southwest Region Study.
-However, for claims satisfaction, American Family earns a below-average customer satisfaction score, which may mean insureds do not always have the smoothest claims experience.
-Still, American Family’s auto insurance policy is incredibly customizable, with options like ridesharing coverage, classic car insurance and roadside assistance available to help you tailor your policy to your needs.
+For claims satisfaction, American Family ranked above the industry average in the 2021 J.D.
+Power Auto Claims Satisfaction Study.
+In addition to positive customer experience scores, American Family’s auto insurance policies can be incredibly personalized, with options like ridesharing coverage, classic car insurance and roadside assistance available to help you tailor your coverage to your needs.
 The company also offers several discounts that could lower your premium.
+While it offers plenty of benefits, American Family’s Bankrate Score is not amongst the highest of the “best car insurance” companies on our Colorado list.
+However, the company is financially strong and carries an A (Excellent) rating from AM Best.

 Learn more: American Family Insurance review